JamesT44/Yahtzee/README.md

 4. Login by running `heroku login`

-5. Run `heroku authorizations:create` to generate a new API key.
+5. Run `heroku authorizations:create` to generate an API key.
 Make a note of the `token`.

 6. In your github repo, go to settings > secrets and add a new secret called `HEROKU_API_KEY` and give it the value of your token.